 One often hears the terms “national language” and “official language” when dealing with translation tasks.
 Are they one and the same?
 Should translators be aware when they translate which version or language they need to use, or is that something the client should specify when giving instructions for a translation task?

 Generally, an official language is the language of government.
 There may, for historical and linguistic reasons, be more than one official language.
 In Canada, for example, there are two official languages, English and French.
 In many parts of Canada, government notices and information will be in both English and French, to reflect the importance of both languages, even though French is most used by Canadians in Quebec, while English tends to predominate elsewhere.
-In New Zealand, both Maori and English are recognised as official languages, despite the fact that the use of Maori has been declining now for many decades.
+In New Zealand, both Maori and English are recognized as official languages, despite the fact that the use of Maori has been declining now for many decades.

 Many countries have only one official language, though.
 The official language of Australia, for example, is just English, even though there were many indigenous languages used widely in Australia before British colonization and there are many different languages spoken by minority groups in Australia, reflecting a diverse source of migration.